TedTed/wordpl/README.md

 ## Scoring a strategy

-To score your strategy, import it from `evaluate.py`, and add one or more instances of it to `STRATEGIES_UNDER_TEST`.
+To score your strategy, import it from `evaluate.py`, and add some instances of it to `STRATEGIES_UNDER_TEST`.
 Then, run `python evaluate.py`.
 The results are written to a CSV file stored in a `results` directory.

+If your strategy beats a high, send a PR to add it to this repo.
+I'll run it on my machine to confirm the score and add you to the leaderboard.
+Bonus points if you also write a blog post to explain your approach (I am happy to host it if that's convenient).

 Note that to make sure evaluation doesn't take too long, each game must terminate within 5 seconds.
 Past this delay, we consider that the player has lost.
+If this ends up being a significant factor in some strategies being better than others, I'll reconsider it.

 ## Acknowledgments